Stomach cancer: Surgery

-Those with metastatic disease at the time of presentation may receive palliative surgery, and while it remains controversial, due to the possibility of complications from the surgery itself and because it may delay chemotherapy, the data so far are mostly positive, with improved survival rates being seen in those treated with this approach.
+Those with metastatic disease at the time of presentation may receive palliative surgery.
+While it remains controversial, due to the possibility of complications from the surgery itself and because it may delay chemotherapy, the data so far are mostly positive, with improved survival rates being seen in those treated with this approach.

 Chemotherapy

 Combination chemotherapy has been shown to improve overall survival compared with best supportive care in advanced gastric cancer, although the benefit remains modest and treatment is associated with increased toxicity.
 The use of chemotherapy to treat stomach cancer has no firmly established standard of care.
 Unfortunately, stomach cancer has not been particularly sensitive to these drugs, and chemotherapy, if used, has usually served to palliatively reduce the size of the tumor, relieve symptoms of the disease, and increase survival time.
 Some drugs used in stomach cancer treatment have included: fluorouracil or its analog capecitabine, BCNU (carmustine), methyl-CCNU (semustine) and doxorubicin (Adriamycin), as well as mitomycin C, and more recently cisplatin and taxotere, often using drugs in various combinations.
 The relative benefits of these different drugs, alone and in combination, are unclear.
 Clinical researchers are exploring the benefits of giving chemotherapy before surgery to shrink the tumor, or as adjuvant therapy after surgery to destroy remaining cancer cells.